 A Mess: Old Cairo, slums, working class neighbourhoods.
 There is everything in this area, from historical buildings near Tahrir Square, to century old houses, to middle class neighbourhoods, markets, and slums.
 However, they are have three things in common: crowds, dirt, and pollution.
 This area, along with the West side of the Nile, is illustrative of why people want to move OUT of Cairo.

-An example of a real estate investment in Zamelek, Cairo, Egypt
+Example of a real estate investment in Zamelek, Cairo

 The way the real estate market operates in Cairo is a bit different from most places.
 Yes, there are real estate agencies and online services.
 However, a common way for people to hunt for deals is to go around to the specific buildings they like and ask the men who work in these buildings if there are any apartments for sale.
-Typically, most building have an older man sitting on a chair who takes care of maintenance, and helping people in the building.
+Typically, most buildings have an older man sitting on a chair who takes care of maintenance, helping people in the building, and informing on them to the security services.

-They know everything about the building (and their inhabitants) and act as middlemen.
+They know everything about the building (and their inhabitants) and act as middlemen for real estate transactions.

 I went to visit apartments and this one is an example of a typical long-term Zamelek play.
 If I were to invest in Zamelek, I would invest in historical buildings of character, as that is what Zamelek symbolizes.
 I wouldn’t touch any of the 1970s-1980s buildings with a ten-foot pole.

 The apartment is 200m2, boasts 3 bedrooms, 2 bathrooms, a 4m high ceiling, nice views, and is on the 4th floor (not the top floor).
-Its list price is EGP 6 million ($382,000) or about EGP 30,000 per m2 ($1915 per m2).
-The average price in Zamelek is about EGP 23,000 per m2 ($1460 per m2), so this apartment comes at a premium, but bear in mind that the Zamelek average includes all these poor quality buildings I mentioned, which represent the majority of housing stock in the area.
+Its list price is the equivalent of $382,000 or about $1915 per m2.
+The average price in Zamelek is about $1460 per m2, so this apartment comes at a premium, but bear in mind that the Zamelek average includes all these poor quality buildings I mentioned, which represent the majority of housing stock in the area.

 The views are pretty, the building has charm, it’s bright, and the apartment is on a good floor.
 This building is in the ”good” (North) part of Zamelek, as opposed to the ”bad” (South) part.

 Clearly, it needs a revamp.
-I’d estimate the renovation costs at EGP 3000 per m2 ($190 per m2) for quality finishings as the wooden floors and windows look ok.
+I’d estimate the renovation costs at $300 per m2 for quality finishings as the wooden floors and windows look ok.

 Low yields are a feature of making a real estate investment in Cairo, Egypt.
 The game here is all about capital gains.